The way to a more productive, more inspired, more joyful life is getting enough sleep.

 Those who do not get enough sleep are more likely to have issues with recognizing other people’s expressions and emotions.
 A study in the Journal of Sleep Research looked at people’s responses to emotional stimuli.
-It was concluded, similarly to other earlier studies, that someone’s emotional empathy is less compared to when they get adequate sleep.
+Like other earlier studies, it was concluded that someone’s emotional empathy without adequate sleep is less compared to when they get adequate sleep.
 Additionally, The Mental Health Foundation found those with a lack of sleep are four times more likely to have relationship issues.

 Stronger Immune System

-Something that people are especially worried about right now is not getting sick.
-When you sleep your body repairs itself and helps you recover.
-According to Mayo Clinic, when you sleep your immune system releases proteins called cytokines.
-Certain cytokines need to increase when you have an infection or inflammation, or when you’re under stress.
+Something that people are anxious about right now is not getting sick.
+When you sleep, your body repairs itself and helps you recover.
+According to the Mayo Clinic, when you sleep, your immune system releases proteins called cytokines.
+Certain cytokines need to increase when you have an infection or inflammation or when you’re under stress.
 Therefore sleep can ensure that your body is producing the right amount of these protective cytokines.